Louisiana Tech vs. North Texas NCAA Football Odds, Plays and Insights | September 25, 2021

 Louisiana Tech Stats and Trends

-- Louisiana Tech has two wins against the spread in three games this season.

-- The Bulldogs have been favored by 11.5 points or more one time this season and have not covered the spread in any of them.
+- This season, the Bulldogs are winless against the spread when entering a game as a favorite of 11 points or more.

-- Louisiana Tech's games this year have gone over the total in three out of three opportunities.
+- Louisiana Tech's games this year have hit the over on all three set point totals.

-- When Louisiana Tech scores more than 29.7 points, it is 2-1 against the spread and 1-2 overall.
+- Louisiana Tech is 2-1 against the spread and 1-2 overall in games when it scores more than 29.7 points.

 - The Bulldogs have four giveaways this season, while the Mean Green have eight takeaways .